arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

 #### 6.1.3.
 Saved ID

 ## 7. Daemons
-Daemons are processes which possess two specific features:
+Daemons are processes that possess two specific features:

-1. The process should not be using a terminal
+1. The process is a child of init process.
-2. The process should be running in the background, waiting for signals/events.
+2. The process is not connected to any terminal, thus running in the background waiting for signals/events.

 ## 8. Process Schedulers [CPU Schedulers]
 CPU Schedulers or Process schedulers schedule processes to run on the CPUs, based on various factors such as priority, nice value etc..

 From 2.6 kernel versions onwards, Linux uses the `Completely Fair Scheduler`, also known as `CFS`.

+### 8.1.
+Pre-emptive Scheduling and Co-operative Scheduling

+#### 8.1.1.
+Pre-emptive scheduling

+#### 8.1.2.
+Co-operative scheduling

+### 8.2.
+O(1) process/CPU scheduler

+### 8.3.
+Process timeslice

 ## Appendix A. References
 1. Linux System Programming, 2nd Edition - Robert Love